SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 ## Designing sgRNA-insert pairs
 The design of sgRNA-insert pairs can be performed using the web application or the original python scripts.
 The web appliation is more user friendly, as no prior bioinformatic knowledge and installations are neccessary.
-You can find the web application *here*.
+You can find the web application [here](https://linkgenvarphen-workflow-fmtmodttijhjuucxbvr9z7.streamlit.app/).
 All instruction on how to use the individual tabs and functions can be found on the website.

 ### Overview of the functions in the web application